COGS108/Overview/COGS108-Syllabus.md

 If you have a concern, please speak with anyone on the instruction team (professor, TAs, or IAs).
 If you are uncomfortable doing so, that’s ok!
 The [OPHD](https://blink.ucsd.edu/HR/policies/sexual/OPHD.html) (Office for the Prevention of Sexual Harassment and Discrimination) and [CARE](https://care.ucsd.edu/) (confidential advocacy and education office for sexual violence and gender-based violence) are wonderful resources on campus.

-### Academic Integrity
+### Academic integrity
 Don't cheat.

-You are encouraged to (and at times will have to) work together and help one another.
-However, you are personally responsible for the work you submit.
-For assignments, it is also your responsibility to ensure you understand everything your group has submitted and to make sure the correct file has been uploaded, that the upload is uncorrupted, and that it renders correctly.
+Please review academic integrity policies here.

+YYou will work together on projects.
+You should help one another learn in general.
+Assignments and discussion labs should be completed individually, although you may seek help from your fellow students.
+However you may not give answers to each other at any time.
+THERE IS NO ASKING QUESTIONS OF EACH OTHER ON QUIZZES AND EXAMS!!

+Examples of good collaboration on assignments:
+- Student posts non-working code to get help, others send a link to a good reference page in sklearn documentation, or point out the generic kind of mistake being made (e.g., you’ve messed up the order of operations).
+Nobody just writes the correct code for the student.
+- Student posts a question about a theory or concept.
+If its not directly related to an assignment question you can choose to answer in full.
+However, it’s generally more helpful for learning if you use the Socratic method: ask the student questions that lead them to find the answer themselves.
+Also doing this helps you cement your own knowledge of the subject!
+- Student posts a question about an assignment problem.
+Others  point out important principles that we have learned in class that can be used to solve it.
+They describe the important points, or mention important pitfalls to avoid.
+References to book pages, lecture slides, or lecture video times are helpful.
+Nobody posts the correct answer for the student.

+For group projects, you will work together but every person in the group is expected to understand every aspect of the project.
+People may be asked to individually explain any aspect of the project and your grade may be reduced compared to the rest of the group if you are unable to do so.
 Projects may include ideas and code from other sources—but these other sources must be documented with clear attribution.
-Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 Know that a third of the class typically feels overwhelmed at the start of the quarter.
-That said, the average is quite high in this course typically (A-).
+That said, the average is quite high in this course typically (A-/B+).
 So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
-Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Piazza.
+Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Campuswire.

 Cheating and plagiarism have been and will be strongly penalized.
-If, for whatever reason, datahub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment by email ([jfleischer@ucsd.edu](mailto:jfleischer@ucsd.edu)), or else it will be graded as late.

 ## Disability Access